Welcome to the Forum. Glad you have joined the fun. The following has been posted before so those who have read it before may wish to skip it.

 Chisels are important particularly if you are making furniture.
 Sharpening chisels is a basic skill involving many ultra fine grits of sandpaper, ultra flat surfaces, maybe diamond grit sharpening stones—arcane stuff, but anything less than a razor sharp chisel is pretty useless.
 Don’t scrimp on chisels, cheap ones get dull fast.
 Look up sharpening methods on YouTube, it takes patience but not much money to work sharp.
 I recently bought a diamond sharpening device with diamond dust imbedded in a nickel steel plate.
 It has small cut out ovals so the metal grit doesn't clog the diamond surface.
 Use these sparingly and use one of the specialty diamond sharpening lubricants with it.
 I use this for quick sharpening touch ups, just 4-5 strokes will do.
 It’s a little easier to use than the sand paper method, which I save for major sharpening tasks.
 The most important thing is to flatten the back of the first inch or two of the chisel.
 Unless that is flat, you can’t sharpen a chisel or plane blade (iron) accurately.

 The one plane every shop should have is a small block plane.
 These have so many uses that’s it is hard to list them all, but they are really great for trimming up ends of workpieces, quickly rounding over edges without having to set up a router, fine fitting the length of a board.
-New ones can be had in decent quality for about $100 bucks and up.
+New ones can be had in decent quality for about $100 bucks and up, less used or if you really tune a cheaper one up.
 All planes require being tuned up before they are any good.
 You can look this process up on YouTube.
 Cheap block planes are passable if you really work them over first, but most won’t hold an edge very well and some are not milled accurately and will never cut right.

 17) If you have a dedicated shop space, take the time and trouble to insulate it.
 You will enjoy working in it much more if you're not roasting or freezing.
 I installed a middle sized window AC unit through a shop shed wall for relief from our desert summer and it is now even more of a pleasure to be out there.
 Insulation also holds in heat during winter.
 A couple of heaters bring the temp up, but just one keeps it comfortable after that.
 Cold fingers are clumsy, not good around spinning blades!